tmakatos/qemu/docs/devel/vfio-user.rst

 | VFIO_USER_DEVICE_RESET           | 13      | client -> server  |
 +----------------------------------+---------+-------------------+

+..
+Note:: Some VFIO defines cannot be reused since their values are architecture-specific (e.g. VFIO_IOMMU_MAP_DMA).

 Header
 ------
 All messages, both command messages and reply messages, are preceded by a 16